 The Allstate Sugar Bowl added another sport to its sponsorship portfolio in the fall of 2013 when it added the title sponsorship of the Allstate Sugar Bowl Collegiate Bowling Invitational.
-The seventh annual edition of the Tulane-hosted event (the sixth sponsored by the Sugar Bowl) is scheduled for October 19-21, 2018, at Colonial Lanes in Harahan, La.
+The eighth annual edition of the Tulane-hosted event (the seventh sponsored by the Sugar Bowl) is scheduled for October 18-20, 2019, at Colonial Lanes in Harahan, La.

 The 16-team invitational was one of the top collegiate bowling events in the country, featuring nine teams ranked in the NTCA Preseason Top 25, including seven teams ranked in the top 15, including host Tulane University and its 14th-ranked squad.